Fidelity Research FR-64S / FR-66S

 The legendary Fidelity Research FR-64S & FR-66S tonearm is one of the most iconic Japanese tonearms ever made.
 The engineering and machinery precision is unmatched by many of today's tonearm.

-AnalogMagik has performed over 30 Fidelity Research Tonearm restorations, and 7 in Jan 2021 alone.
+AnalogMagik has performed over 200 Fidelity Research Tonearm restorations as of June 2023.

 Disassembly of the FR tonearm requires jewelry makers' tools.
 As can be seen in the photo, the white grease in the coiled spring and the bearing cover has turned into hardened mud, which causes the fine VTF adjustment from operating properly.